mybigman/i3-gaps-cyberpunk-2020/README.md

 **Terminal**: xfce4-terminal

-If you are here you may seen some screenshots from my reddit or my instagram account I think every thing is clear in screenshots but there is some **Notes:**
+If you are here you may seen some screenshots from my [reddit](http://reddit.com/u/Kearash) or my [instagram](https://www.instagram.com/kearashy/) account
+I think every thing is clear in screenshots but there is some **Notes:**

 - The color palette of terminal is visible in "neofetch"
 - Opacity of terminal is 0.75
-- "Code - OSS" and "Discord" is transparent within "compton.conf" file
+- "Code - OSS" and "Discord" is transparent with "compton.conf" file